onflow/flow-cli/docs/execute-scripts.md

 ### Script Code

-The first argument is the path to a Cadence file containing the script to be executed.
+The first argument is a path to a Cadence file containing the script to be executed.

 ## Options